Top 90 Common Questions in IELTS speaking (audio included) (Thay Anh IELTS)

 Q1: Can you describe your daily routine?

-Q2: What part of your routine do you enjoy the most?
+Q2: What is the busiest part of your day?

-Q3: Is there anything you would change about your daily routine?
+Q3: Are there any changes you would like to make to your daily routine?

 Exercises

-- 1. She likes to ______ a jog in the morning to kick-start her day.
+- 10. She likes to ______ up in the morning by taking a hot shower.

 Answers